AI-powered design platform Uizard picks up $15M

 Powered by AI, Uizard’s design assistant can extract the style from a given source and automatically apply it to new projects.
 The feature lets users automatically generate components and design systems from screenshots, photos, moodboards, and websites, enabling product managers, engineers, and executives to mock up prototypes without having to write code.

-“You can literally ‘make my app look like Twitter’ or ‘make my project look like the product we shipped last quarter,’ and it’s done under a minute,” Suarez-Battan explained. “[A]t the last funding round in 2018, when we launched Uizard’s private beta, we … thought that our product was going to primarily serve designers and developers.
+“You can literally ‘make my app look like Twitter’ or ‘make my project look like the product we shipped last quarter,’ and it’s done under a minute,” Beltramelli explained. “[A]t the last funding round in 2018, when we launched Uizard’s private beta, we … thought that our product was going to primarily serve designers and developers.
 Over time and throughout our private beta, however, the majority of our recurrent active users increasingly became startup founders, product managers, consultants, business analysts, engineers, marketing teams, and user experience professionals.
 Something became increasingly clear: Uizard became a design tool for non-designers.”

-Suarez-Battan says that since the beta, Copenhagen, Denmark-based Uizard, which has a 14-person workforce and expects to employ 28 people by 2022, has seen “explosive growth,” with more than 192,000 accounts created and over 14,900 monthly active users.
+Beltramelli says that since the beta, Copenhagen, Denmark-based Uizard, which has a 14-person workforce and expects to employ 28 people by 2022, has seen “explosive growth,” with more than 192,000 accounts created and over 14,900 monthly active users.
 It’s now used by teams at Adidas, Google, Tesla, Slack, Airbus, UiPath, and Apple, among others.

-“Because Uizard is an online software with built-in real-time collaboration, we’ve seen a significant spike in signups when the pandemic started as companies around the world searched for tools to enable remote collaboration,” Suarez-Battan said.
+“Because Uizard is an online software with built-in real-time collaboration, we’ve seen a significant spike in signups when the pandemic started as companies around the world searched for tools to enable remote collaboration,” Beltramelli said.

 The latest funding round brings Uizard’s total raised to $18.6 million.